alishelton/apic-writeup/index.md

 ## References

-Many of these references were vital to our completion of the project, and so we are incredibly greatful for all of the resources made available to us.
+Many of these references were vital to our completion of the project, and so we are incredibly grateful for all of the resources made available to us.

 ### Papers
 - https://www.math.ucla.edu/~jteran/papers/JSSTS15.pdf